aws-samples/step-functions-workflows-collection/scatter-gather/README.md

     ```
 1. During the prompts:
     ```bash
-        Are you sure you want to delete: MapStateCdkStack (y/n)?
+        Are you sure you want to delete: ScatterGatherCdkStack (y/n)?
 Y
     ```
 ----
 Copyright 2023 Amazon.com, Inc. or its affiliates.
 All Rights Reserved.